Octagon-simon/PHP-Nonce/README.md

 	if($nonce->verifyNonce($_POST['_nonce']) === true){
 		//process form data here
 	}else{
-		//token is invalid
 		echo "Token is invalid";
 	}

 }else{
-	//token is required
 	echo "A valid token is required";
 }
 ```

 ### DEMO File

-Open test.php contained in this folder in a local server and submit the form
+Open test.php contained in this folder in a local server and submit the form.
+Feel free to change the value of Nonce using inspect tool of your browser and submit the form.

 ### Learn More